xinyangz/TwHIN-BERT/README.md

 A hydrated version of the dataset can be downloaded [here](https://www.dropbox.com/s/wnfgz2ry369r6ps/hashtag-classification.zip?dl=0).
 You must follow Twitter's term of service if using the hydrated dataset.

 ### 2.2 Engagement Prediction
-We will release our engagement prediction datasets soon.
+A hydrated version of the dataset can be downloaded [here](https://www.dropbox.com/s/7fnbaenl11j0yuf/engagement-dataset.zip?dl=0).
+You must follow Twitter's term of service if using the hydrated dataset.

 ## Citation
-If you use TwHIN-BERT or out datasets in your work, please cite, please cite the following:
+If you use TwHIN-BERT or out datasets in your work, please cite the following:
 ```bib
 @article{zhang2022twhin,
   title={TwHIN-BERT: A Socially-Enriched Pre-trained Language Model for Multilingual Tweet Representations},